incusdata/py1st/Functions.md

    arg #4 = 'DEF'
 ```

-The [\*arg]{.cc} parameter will *consume* all arguments.
+The [\*parm]{.cc} parameter will *consume* all arguments.
 Each argument becomes an item in the tuple.
 A function can only have one such parameter.
 If you have additional parameters,  they must either (a) be compulsory and precede the positional parameters, or (b) if optional, be defined last; and can only be passed as keyword arguments *after* the positional arguments.

 ###### `py` — Function with variable, and named/optional, parameters{.snip}
 ```{.py}